gmc-code/PC-Microbit-Extension-backup/docs/bots/MoveMotor/MoveMotor_line_follower_2.rst

 .. admonition:: Tasks

     #.
 Try adding some obstacles on the track or just to the side of the track to see how well the buggy detects them.
     #.
-Try adjusting the SPINTIME constant to see if a better outcomes can be obtained when turning the the buggy away from obstacles.
+Try adjusting the SPINTIME constant to see if better outcomes can be obtained when turning the the buggy away from obstacles.
 Use the A button to increase SPINTIME by 100 and the B button to decrease SPINTIME by 50.